Deploy a Flex Consumption Function App with Terraform

 In a recent project we used GitHub Actions to deploy our Terraform code.
 While not the best way to deploy Terraform, we had it working nicely.

 One of the biggest challenges we encountered was how to download the private Terraform modules we had created.
 In a GitHub Actions workflow you can specify the permissions that the runner should be granted.
-However, these permissions are scoped to the repository that the Action is running on, and it is not possible to add additonal repos to the permission set.
+However, these permissions are scoped to the repository that the Action is running on, and it is not possible to add additional repos to the permission set.

 Authenticating Terraform with a GitHub App